Papaya-Finance/sdk/README.md

 ## Support

-For questions, issues or feature requests, please open an issue on our GitHub repository or contact us at support@papaya.finance.
+For questions, issues or feature requests, please open an issue on our GitHub repository or contact us at [Papaya Community](https://t.me/PapayaCommunity/26037).

 ## License